JayBazuzi/jaybazuzi.github.io/_posts/2023-03-18-Debugging-3-finding-source-code.md

 # What about source code?

 Once the debugger finds debugging information for your program, the next thing you'll want is matching source code.
-If you built binaries locally that is again easy - the PDB file says that function `Foo()` came from `C:\source\myprogram\foo.cpp` so the debugger looks there first.
+If you built binaries locally that is again easy - the PDB file says that function `Foo()` came from `C:\source\myprogram\foo.cpp` so the debugger looks for `C:\source\myprogram\foo.cpp` first.

 (Aside: The debugger uses a checksum to ensure the file it finds is an exact match, because a mismatch would make debugging very confusing.
 That is especially problematic on large systems where there might be multiple files with the same name.
-Visual Studio has a whole bunch of `thread.cpp`, for example.)
+The Visual Studio codebase has a whole bunch of `thread.cpp`, for example.)

-"Source Server" takes the spirit of Symbol Server and extends to finding source code.
-The official build knows it used `foo.cpp` revision 5 and can record that information in the PDB file; the debugger can use that information to retrieve `foo.cpp` revision 5 from the source control system.
+"Source Server" takes the spirit of Symbol Server and extends it to finding source code.
+Suppose the official build knows it used `foo.cpp` revision 5.
+It can record that information in the PDB file.
+The debugger can use that information to retrieve `foo.cpp` revision 5 from the source control system.

 At the time when source server was created, Microsoft mostly used Source Depot (SD) as its version control system.
+Source Depot is an internal fork of Perforce.
 To retrieve a specific file from SD you might run `sd.exe print -q //depot/myprogram/foo.cpp#5`.
-Source Depot is an internal fork of Perforce.
 Even though SD is internal, it is mentioned in the [public documentation for Source Server](https://learn.microsoft.com/en-us/windows/win32/debug/source-server-and-source-indexing) even today.
 Funny.

 `p4 print` works pretty much the same as `sd print`, so if your code is in Perforce you can use the same approach.
 I don't really know Subversion but `svn cat` seems to match as well.
 Team Foundation Server Version Control has `tf view`.